ReactiveSets/undefine/README.md

 ### Dependencies specification

-As an extension to AMD dependencies specification, a dependency may be specified with an Array of two strings where the first string is the exported name and the second string is the Node.js module name.
+As an extension to AMD dependencies specification, a dependency may be specified with an Array of two strings where the first string is the exported name in the browser and the second string is a Nodejs module name.

 Example: the following **loggable** module has two dependencies, the first is **./extend.js**, while the second is **uuid** which is available either in the window